vanmxpx/ISDPlatform/Tools/MediaServer/Documentation/README.md

 This method can be found in [this library](https://github.com/vanmxpx/ISDPlatform/tree/master/Tools/MediaServer/Utility), which is used by the media server.

 The media server, if the image is successfully added, will return a Json object with the image name.
-If the media server for some reason could not add an image (incorrect file format or too large size), then it will return the Json object with an error.
-To upload an image to a media server, you can use the following code.
+If the media server, for some reason, could not add an image (incorrect file format or too large size), then it will return the Json object with an error message.
+For uploading an image to the media server, you can use the following code:
-**ATTENTION: In my case the host is localhost:52879, in your case it may be different.**

 ```csharp
 public async Task<string> AddImageAsync(IFormFile file)